 There are a surprising array of precious metals, it’s not just gold and platinum wedding rings that are available!
 We only tend to think about gold (yellow and red) and white metals (silver, platinum, palladium and white gold) but in truth it is much more subtle than that.
 The various metals and alloys have quite different colours and properties.

-At Richard Chown Jewellery, we think of the metals representing different seasons.
+We think of the metals representing different seasons.
 Spring is the pale yellow of 9ct white gold and summer the brightness of yellow gold.
 Autumn is the rich brown of 14ct and 18ct white gold with winter being the grey of palladium.
 Platinum wedding rings suits everyone and red gold often suits those with paler skin, and redheads.
 Think about this and how you dress yourself when choosing a metal.

 You can see some examples of our wedding rings here.